-“Why should my teeth be straightened?”
+“Why should my teeth be Straight Teeth?”
 Or “Why my wrong bite should be fixed?” are reasonable questions often asked by the patient to the dentist.

 Whether you are young or old, there is never a bad time to invest in the health of your teeth.
 As technology advances, there are now more options than ever to give you a visually appealing look while still providing you with the teeth straightening you seek.
 Malocclusion (wrong bite) and misaligned teeth are more than a cosmetic issue.
 It affects the ability to chew and bite down efficiently, and also affects the health of your mouth in many ways.